America Recycles Day (ARD) is a national event (November 15th)

 like more information about ARD, visit the America Recycles Day's web page.

-be inventive and create a sculpture made from recyclable or reused
+Sculptures should be made from recycled or reused materials.

 For more information regarding the "Rethink Recycling" Sculpture Contest, please contact Christy Bujnovszky at email@example.com or at 410-537-4190.